Jaila28/Correlation_In_Python/README.md

 # Correlation_In_Python

-In this project we will be working in Python to find corrollation between variables
+In this project we will be working in Python to find correlate between variables.